ESO Science Outreach Network

 Afterwards, he took up a post-doctoral position at the Astronomical Institute of the Academy of Science, where he continued to work on stellar wind dynamics and nonlinear effects in stellar variability, and now works as a scientist.
 For his contributions to the study of the stellar wind from hot stars Viktor was awarded the Otto Wichterle Prize.
 He teaches a course in numerical methods in astrophysics and cosmology at Masaryk University and is an experienced supervisor of diploma and doctoral theses.
 He has been a member of the IAU since 2008.

 Viktor Votruba has been popularising the natural sciences, and especially astronomy, for ten years, ever since he started as a lector at the public observatory in Brno.
 He teaches and informs students and the general public alike about new results in astronomy and about progress made in astrophysical research at an introductory level.
 He was also a co-organiser of the astronomical camp for young astronomers, which is hosted at the public observatory every summer.
 When not doing astronomy he is also a big volleyball fan.

 Ole J. Knudsen

-Ole J. Knudsen has a B.Sc. in astronomy and physics from University of Aarhus, Denmark and parallel to his work as planetarium manager at the Steno Museum in Aarhus from 1993 to 2014 he has been servicing the Danish public and media on all things astronomical and related to science and space research.
-He is also a much used lecturer, radio and TV consultant, expert, popularizer and science writer.
-Fellow of the British Interplanetary Society and International Planetarium Society.
+Ole J. Knudsen has a B.Sc. in astronomy and physics from University of Aarhus, Denmark and parallel to his work as planetarium manager at the Steno Museum in Aarhus from 1993 to 2014 he served the Danish public and media on all things astronomical and related to science and space research.
+He is also an experienced lecturer, radio and TV consultant, space expert, populariser and science writer.
+Ole is a fellow of the British Interplanetary Society and the International Planetarium Society.